How To Do A Perfect Side Kick. You need two different types of Strength.

 It takes just one muscle group to be underdeveloped, for the kicking technique not to work.
 A basic front kick demonstrates this point well.
 For a successful kick strength is required in the anterior chain of the kicking leg.
 Flexibility and strength in the posterior chain of the kicking leg is needed for successful and safe height and the deceleration of the kick.
 That is just the kicking leg; the supporting leg and trunk have many requirements as well.
 If they are not there, the kick can't let you do the kick correctly, then what are you practicing?

-That's where this Broad Spectrum Conditioning for Kicking DVD comes in handy.
+That's where this Broad Spectrum Conditioning for Kicking Serie comes in handy.
 It teaches you how to develop your body, which is ready to master how to kick.

 Being ready, makes the difference between: